LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   residence.
 - Make requests that override the original purpose of the assistant, i.e. jailbreak the model.
-- Use the same prompt repeatedly.
+- Submit a prompt similar or identical to a prompt you previously submitted.
 - Change the topic of a conversation without prefacing it accordingly when replying to the assistant.
 - Leave typos and grammatical errors in the prompt.